sib-swiss/containers-introduction-training/docs/course_material/3_dockerfiles.md

     <h3> Extra: Building an image with a browser interface </h3>

-    In this exercise, we will use a different base image from the [jupyter docker image stack](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html).
-[JupyterLab](https://jupyter.org/) is a nice browser interface that you can use for a.o. programming in python.
-With the image we are creating we will be able to run jupyter lab inside a container.
+    In this exercise, we will use a different base image from the [Jupyter docker image stack](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html).
+[JupyterLab](https://jupyter.org/) is a nice browser interface that you can use for a.o.
+(Aspect Oriented) programming in Python.
+With the image we are creating we will be able to run Jupyter lab inside a container.
 Check out the `Dockerfile`:

     ```dockerfile
     FROM jupyter/base-notebook:python-3.9